-Homemade milk pretty much needs two ingredients.
+Homemade almond milk milk pretty much needs two ingredients.
 You can add others if you want to, like a natural sweetener, salt, vanilla, and so on, but all you really need is the base ingredient and water.
-Cheap and easy, yo.
-A full batch of homemade almond milk costs a couple bucks to make.
+Cheap and easy.
 Making it at home is great in a bunch of other ways, too.

-There’s less waste due to not having packaging, you know you’re not eating nasty additives, and you’re not supporting a corporation that’s essentially ripping you off.
-Yeah, it takes more time than buying it, so make your own decision.
+There’s less waste due to not having packaging, no preservatives are needed, and you’re not supporting a corporation that’s essentially ripping you off.
+Making it takes a bit more time than buying but less plastic is always a good thing.

 You will be left with some nut pulp after making this, and there are a couple options for that.
 You could just compost it, but it can be added to plenty of recipes.
 Try these chocolate snowball cookies, raw strawberry cake, or healthy raw marzipan – all use leftover nut pulp.
 I often toss it into almond granola too.
 If you have a dehydrator, you can also dry it out and use it as almond meal.
 Lots of options.

 The first step is to soak the almonds, preferably overnight, or while you’re at work for the day.
 After soaking, you can remove the skins by popping the almonds out with your thumb and forefinger.
-The skins should come off really easily, but if they don’t, the nuts have probably been chemically treated and maybe don’t buy them again.
-I had that with some almonds from bulk barn.
+The skins should come off really easily.
 If you don’t feel like removing the skins, just don’t – it doesn’t make much of a difference in the final product.

 Filtered water is ideal for this so you avoid any weird extra tastes in your milk.

-One more thing!
-I know a lot of websites say that you need a really high powered blender, like a Vitamix, for making nut and seed milks, but you definitely do not.
-Those people just have too much money, I tell you.
-I have a ninja blender, which is pretty friggin affordable if you get it on sale, and it works perfectly.
+Many websites suggest that you need an expensive high powered blender, like a Vitamix, for making nut and seed milks, but you definitely do not.
+I have a ninja blender, which is pretty affordable if you get it on sale, and it works perfectly.

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.